-Our commercial director, Paul Sparkes, recently spoke to Charity Today about whether outdated on-premise finance software is holding not-for-profits back.
+Our commercial director, Paul Sparkes, spoke to Charity Today about whether outdated on-premise finance software is holding not-for-profits back.

 If you missed the original article, catch up below…

-From SORP reporting, sophisticated budget management, and partial VAT to integration with donor systems, the financial needs of the charity and not-for-profit (NFP) sector are both unique and complex.
+From SORP reporting, sophisticated budget management, and partial VAT to integration with donor systems, the financial needs of the charity and nonprofit (NFP) sector are both unique and complex.
 Also, for far too long, grant and fund reporting has been a difficult and time-consuming process for non-profits.

 The issue has been, historically, that the finance and accounting systems used have really struggled to properly manage and segment these funds and grants easily, to enable reports to be produced efficiently.
 Older systems often fall short of being able to meet these requirements effectively and require extensive reworking of data to produce management, funder, and statutory reports.

 Ultimately, at first glance, it might seem easier to continue doing things the way they’ve always been done – even when it’s more onerous and complicated than needed.
 This mindset is particularly fuelled by the fear of change and the perceived cost and disruption that comes with it.

 However, this perspective is not only misplaced, when considering some of the ‘lighter touch’ cloud-native systems available, but it can severely hinder a charity’s ability to live into its vision – being less time and cost-effective in the long run.

 Shackled by lengthy admin processes

 For too long now, charities have been held back by legacy systems.